-The vent material to be used for US and Canada is listed in the Table of Acceptable Materials for Venting Systems located in Section 2.5.5.
+The vent material to be used for US and Canada is listed in the Table of Acceptable Materials for Venting Systems located in Section 2.5.4.

-For interior clearance requirements, refer to Section 2.5.6.
+For interior clearance requirements, refer to Section 2.5.5.
 The vent shall extend at least three (3) feet above the roof, or at least two (2) feet above the highest part of any structure within ten (10) feet of the vent.
-Refer to Section 3.5.2 and Section 3.5.4 for an illustration of the flue termination.
-Additionally the boiler vent shall terminate at least three (3) feet above a forced air inlet located within ten (10) feet.
+Refer to Section 3.5.1 for an illustration of the flue termination.
+Additionally, the boiler vent shall terminate at least three (3) feet above a forced air inlet located within ten (10) feet.

-To prevent the possible re-circulation of flue gases, the vent designer must take into consideration such things as prevailing winds, eddy zones, building configurations, etc. Harsco Industrial, Patterson-Kelley cannot be responsible for the effects such adverse conditions may have on the operation of the appliances.
+To prevent the possible re-circulation of flue gases, the vent designer must take into consideration such things as prevailing winds, eddy zones, building configurations, etc. Patterson-Kelley cannot be responsible for the effects such adverse conditions may have on the operation of the appliances.

-WARNING The boiler condensate drain line can get as hot as the stack.
+The boiler condensate drain line can get as hot as the stack.
 This may be up to 400°F. This line should be insulated to prevent thermal injury or burns.

-WARNING Do NOT use copper or plastic for the boiler condensate line, as these may fail and allow exhaust gas to leak into the room.
+Do NOT use copper or plastic for the boiler condensate line, as these may fail and allow exhaust gas to leak into the room.

 Vertical vents are allowed to be terminated with a variety of ends, including plain straight pipe, elbow, or vent tee.
 Horizontal vents must be terminated with an elbow or vent tee.
-Similarly a bird screen with 1" x 1" openings is recommended for termination.
-Harsco Industrial, Patterson-Kelley does not recommend using a vent rain cap of any type.
+Similarly, a bird screen with 1" x 1" openings is recommended for termination.
+Patterson-Kelley does not recommend using a vent rain cap of any type.

-VELOX Series Boilers & Water Heaters (Category I Venting)
+VELOX Series Boilers Category I Venting

 VELOX series boilers are Category I appliances, as defined in ANSI Z21.13/CSA 4.9, latest edition and are suitable for use with Type "B" vents.
-VELOX series water heaters are also Category I appliances, as defined in ANSI Z21.10.3/CSA 4.3, latest edition and are suitable for use with Type "B" vents.
-The VELOX series boilers and water heaters are designed to operate under a slight negative exhaust pressure.
+The VELOX series boilers are designed to operate under a slight negative exhaust pressure.
 It is critical to ensure the flue venting material is certified for Category I operation and is suitable for use with the VELOX appliance.
-Refer to Section 3.5.1 for more information on Category I vent installations.